luungoc2005/luungoc2005.github.io/src/posts/_drafts/2020-06-25-on-ai-and-biases.md

 # Where does it go wrong?
 ---

 First, dataset bias is prevalent.
 Public datasets are mostly meant for research, as proof of concept for models - they often come with disclaimers on how they should not be used to build products.
+They do not have the responsibility to be vetted and guarded against biases.
+However, disclaimers do little in stopping eager people from using them to make products.

 # Looking forward
 ---